Irene Tracey: Career

 As an early career researcher, Tracey held a postdoctoral position at Harvard Medical School, working at the MGH-NMR imaging centre (now Martinos) applying magnetic spectroscopy techniques to understand AIDS Dementia Complex.
 During this period she became interested in pain, the research field she would eventually focus on.
 Tracey returned to Oxford in 1997, where she helped to found the Oxford Centre for Functional Magnetic Resonance Imaging of the Brain (FMRIB), later renamed the Wellcome Centre for Integrative Neuroimaging; she served as its Director from 2005 until 2015.
-She was appointed university lecturer in 2001 at the Department of Physiology, Anatomy and Genetics; during this time, she was also a tutor in medicine and Fellow of Christ Church.
-Between 2007 and 2019, Tracey was Nuffield Chair in Anaesthetic Sciences and a Fellow of Pembroke College, where she is now an Honorary Fellow.
+She was appointed university lecturer in 2001 at the Department of Physiology, Anatomy and Genetics; during this time, she was also a tutor in medicine and Fellow of Christ Church, Oxford.
+Between 2007 and 2019, Tracey was Nuffield Chair in Anaesthetic Sciences and a Fellow of Pembroke College, Oxford, where she is now an Honorary Fellow.
 In October 2016, she became Head of the Nuffield Department of Clinical Neurosciences.

-In October 2017, Tracey was announced as the next Warden of Merton College, in succession to Sir Martin Taylor.
+In October 2017, Tracey was announced as the next Warden of Merton College, Oxford, in succession to Martin J. Taylor.
 She was installed as Warden on 5 October 2019, becoming the college’s 51st warden.

 On 9 May 2022, it was announced that Tracey would be the next Vice-Chancellor of the University of Oxford, with effect from 2023, in succession to Louise Richardson.
+In her early tenure, she addressed issues including free speech on campus and student welfare, emphasizing the university's commitment to supporting its academic community while responding to public debate and protest activity.
 In her first oration as vice-chancellor in October 2023, Tracey addressed the controversy surrounding a university-backed appearance by Kathleen Stock, a gender-critical feminist which attracted protests.
 She defended free speech but was saddened by the attacks and abuse heaped at the university's transgender community during her first year.
 In 2024, Tracey became involved in responding to the occupation of Oxford University campus by pro-Palestinian protesters.
 In May of that year, a group of pro-Palestinian student protestors staged a demonstration in Tracey's office while she was there, which led to their arrest.

 Tracey has served on scientific committees, including the International Association for the Study of Pain (IASP), British Neuroscience Association, and Lundbeck Brain Prize Committee.
 She is a member of the Council of the Medical Research Council (MRC) and President of the Federation of European Neuroscience Societies (FENS).
 She is an advocate for women in science and, as Warden of Merton College, championed greater inclusion and diversity.